 Workplace harassment may escalate to threats or acts of physical violence or a targeted worker may react violently to prolonged harassment in the workplace.
 It is important for employers to recognize these behaviours and to deal with them promptly because they could lead to workplace violence.

-The requirement for all workplaces to have a workplace harassment policy and program will help workplace parties recognize and deal with workplace harassment before it escalates into possible workplace violence.
+The workplace harassment provisions in the Occupational Health and Safety Act (OHSA) will help workplace parties recognize and deal with workplace harassment before it escalates into possible workplace violence.